Poco Tapas & Wine

 The tapas-style menu is designed to share, and dishes change out seasonally—think global flavours with a Kiwi twist.
 Pick and choose from the menu, or take the thinking out of it entirely by going with the Chef’s Menu and letting the kitchen decide.
 The charcuterie board by A Lady Butcher is a highlight, as is the blue cheese “fondue” with baguette slices perfect for scooping out the melty, creamy spread.

 And, of course, as befitting a wine bar, the wine list is exceptional, drawing from wineries across the country, including some organic wines and harder-to-find vintages from places like Black Estate or Coal Pit Wines.
-Check out the chalkboard propped up behind the bar or Poco’s Instagram for details on their wine of the month.
+Check out the chalkboard propped up behind the bar or Poco’s Instagram for details on their wine and cocktail specials.

 Words by Claire Williamson & Photography by Jerome Warburton